mikhailprikhodko/mikhailprikhodko/README.md

 ## Summary:

 🔍 **Thorough Testing:**  I'm really good at finding even the hidden problems in software.
-I can carefully check how different parts work together and how users would use it.
+I can carefully check how different parts work together.

-🛠️ **Technical Skills:**  I understand software testing really well because I know how programs are built.
-This helps me work well with developers to find and fix issues.
+🛠️ **Technical Skills:**  I understand software testing well.
+This helps me to find and fix issues.

 🌐 **Teamwork:**  I'm great at paying attention to small details and talking to others.
 I can work smoothly with all team members to make sure everything works out well.